dirac-institute/sorcha/docs/installation.rst

 .. note::
    These files are stored in your system's cache by default.
 You can specify where the files are downloaded with the --cache <dirctory>.
 If the files already downloaded and want a fresh download, you need to use the -f flag.

-.. warning:: These files can change/be updateed with the revised positions of the planets every once in a while.
+.. warning:: These files can change/be updated with the revised positions of the planets every once in a while.
 So if you're running simulations for population statistics, we recommend downloading these files to a directory and having all Sorcha runs these files for consistency.

 Testing Your Sorcha Installation
 ----------------------------------